the29a/xcp-ng-org/docs/architecture.md

 ### XenStore

 XenStore is a centralized database residing on `Dom0`, it is accessible using a `UNIX socket` or with `XenBus` + `ioctl`.
-It's also a hierarchical namespace allowing to read/write, enumerate a virtual directory and to be notified when a change is observed via `watches`.
+It's also a hierarchical namespace allowing reads/writes, enumeration of virtual directories and notifications of observed changes via `watches`.
 Each domain has its own path in the store.

 A PV driver can interact with the `XenStore` to get or set configuration, it's not used for large data exchanges.
-The store is mainly used during PV driver negociation via `XenBus`.
+The store is mainly used during PV driver negotiation via `XenBus`.

 :::tip
 For more information, take a look at: